NapkinGIS/NapkinGIS-QGIS-plugin/README.md

 # NapkinGIS-QGIS-plugin

-QGIS plugin for publishing maps to NapkinGIS
+QGIS plugin for publishing maps to NapkinGIS.

+This project is based on the gisquick project.